-Real-world situations usually have far too many variables for statistics to be strong evidence.
+Real-world situations usually have far too many variables for statistics to be useful.
 Obviously, to use statistical data to establish that A and B are related you have to isolate A and B in your comparison.
 It won't do to sample a bunch of red squares and blue spheres and draw a conclusion about a difference between red and blue objects.
 But this is exactly what many statistical argments are.

 I've argued with Jordan Peterson acolytes about whether there are intrinsic psychological differences between men and women rather than just biological differences.
 The acolyte cited Peterson as his source for a study showing that in cultures that try to treat men and women as if they don't have intrinsic psychological differences, the differences become more extreme.
-I pointed out that even if his claim about the study was accurate, and even if we discount the fact there are few if any cultures that don't more or less share American ideas about this topic, assume they examined many different such cultures, ignore the effect that contact with other cultures that do have gender roles would've had on them, it's still a bad argument because the way a culture treats gender is never anything close to the only difference between it and another culture.
+I pointed out that even if his claim about the study was accurate, and even if we ignore the fact there are few if any cultures that don't more or less share American ideas about this topic, assume they examined many different such cultures, and ignore the effect that contact with other cultures that do have gender roles would've had on them, it's still a bad argument because the way a culture treats gender is never anything close to the only difference between it and another culture.
 A real society has thousands too many variables for this to be a reasonable argument.
-But he got mad at me for refusing to treat his "study" as instant proof of his claim and woudln't continue the debate.
+But he got mad at me for refusing to treat his "study" as instant proof of his claim and wouldn't continue the debate.

 (Not to mention that argument is atrocious anyway for, again, ignoring the thousands of other variables involved.)

 Similar common fallacies to that conclusion include counting suicides and defensive killings of criminals in one country but not in the other, etc.